Strong Passwords

 Here are some pointers for choosing good passwords:

-• Make them long and complex: Longer passwords with various characters have more entropy than shorter, simpler passwords.
+• Make them long and complex: Longer is stronger!

-• Length is better than complexity: Ideally, a password would contain a varied amount of characters and be long.
-If you must choose, however, opt for a longer password rather than an overly-complex one.
-You will be more likely to remember it!
-Aim for 14 characters or more.
+• Length is better than complexity: Ideally, opt for a longer password rather than an overly complex one.
+You will be more likely to remember it.
+Aim for 16 characters or more!

 • Use a different password for each site: Re-using passwords decreases your security!
 If someone gets hold of your password from one account, they are very likely to try that password on all of your other accounts.